Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Moscow (VMS)11 monthsRefusedUnclear qualification

-Moscow (VMS)10 months LA, then 3 days DNDN approvedThe consulate proposed motive change
+Moscow (VMS)10 mo LA, then 3 days DNDN approvedThe consulate suggested changing the motive

 Israel2 daysApprovedPhenomenal case